 Bought at 10 – the bet has won.
-There were 2 more than 10 goal kicks, and so the profit on the bet will be £200
+There were two more than ten goal kicks, and so the profit on the bet will be £200

 Sold at 8 – the bet has lost.
-There were four more than 8 goal kicks, and so the loss will be £400.
+There were four more than eight goal kicks, and so the loss will be £400.

-Bets of this kind can also be placed on the numbers of corners, throw ins or free kicks during a match.
-The downside with placing bets of this kind is that they are generally very difficult to predict accurately.
-Even knowing the form of a team, and the fact that they will attack a great deal, for example, doesn’t make it any clearer whether they will generate a high number of goal kicks, or corners.
-For that reason betting on goal kicks is something of a ‘fun’ bet, similar to buying a lottery ticket.
+As with all types of sports betting, there are pros and cons to each.
+The main downside with placing bets of this kind is that they are generally very difficult to predict accurately.
+Even knowing the form of a team, and the fact that they will attack a great deal, for example, doesn’t make it any clearer whether they will generate a high number of goal kicks or corners.